w3c/touch-events/README.md

 * Submit a pull request and post the PR's link to the [public-touchevents](https://lists.w3.org/Archives/Public/public-touchevents/) e-mail list asking for feedback.
 * As soon as one of the listed spec editors approves the PR it can be merged.
 * If there's debate over a PR that has already landed, it may be reverted until consensus is reached.

+## Tests

+For normative changes, a corresponding [web-platform-tests](https://github.com/w3c/web-platform-tests) PR is highly appreciated.
+Typically, both PRs will be merged at the same time.
+Note that a test change that contradicts the spec should not be merged before the corresponding spec change.
+If testing is not practical, please explain why and if appropriate [file an issue](https://github.com/w3c/web-platform-tests/issues/new) to follow up later.
+Add the `type:untestable` or `type:missing-coverage` label as appropriate.